 With all of these flooding considerations, document everything that you do and keep track of your rental and purchase receipts so that you can present them to your insurance company!
 Immediately following flood damage, call your home insurance provider and make them aware of the situation.
 For the claim adjustment process, make a complete list of all damaged areas of the floor, as well as damaged furniture and items, and take photos and videos of everything you list.
 Even if these damaged items are soaked and no longer operating, do not throw anything out until your claim has been processed.

 If your home experiences serious flooding, always remember to turn off the power and do not use any electrical appliances.
 Also, remember that the helpful flooring experts at Pierce Carpet Outlet are always here to assist your flooring needs in any way that we can!
-Visit us in Bozeman, MT and we’ll help answer any questions you have regarding subfloors, carpet padding, and water-resistant flooring materials.
+Visit us in Butte, MT and we’ll help answer any questions you have regarding subfloors, carpet padding, and water-resistant flooring materials.